From Argonavis

 From Argonavis (stylized as from ARGONAVIS, originally titled Argonavis from BanG Dream! in 2018–2021) is a Japanese multimedia project by Bushiroad.
-An anime television series by Sanzigen aired from April 10 to July 3, 2020 on the Super Animeism block.
+An anime television series by Sanzigen aired from April 10 to July 3, 2020, on the Super Animeism block.
 A rhythm mobile game by DeNa titled Argonavis from BanG Dream!
 AAside featuring the main band Argonavis was released in Japan on January 14, 2021.
-A compilation anime film titled Gekijōban Argonavis: Ryūsei no Obligato premiered in November 19, 2021, and a new anime film titled Gekijōban Argonavis Axia is set to premiere in March 2023.
+A compilation anime film titled Gekijōban Argonavis: Ryūsei no Obligato premiered on November 19, 2021, and a new anime film titled Gekijōban Argonavis Axia premiered in March 2023.

 In November 2021, it is announced that the project changed its name from Argonavis from BanG Dream! to From Argonavis, meaning the project is now a whole of its own instead a part of BanG Dream!.
 A new company centered to manage the project, Argonavis Co., Ltd. is also established with Daisuke Hyūga as the public relation manager.
 Some addition includes fanclub establishment, server termination of rhythm game AAside, and new smartphone game in development.

+In November 30, 2024 it was announced that the franchise would enter a indefinite hiatus sometime by the end of 2025.